Tokyo Metro Tozai Line: Overview

 The line runs through central Tokyo from east to west via Takadanobaba, Waseda, Ōtemachi, Nihombashi, Kiba and Urayasu.
-It was opened as a bypass route for the Chuo Rapid Line and the Sobu Line, which had been incredibly congested at the time.
+It was opened as a bypass route for the Chuo Rapid Line and the Sobu Line, which were heavily congested at the time.
 It is the only Tokyo Metro line to extend into Chiba Prefecture (although the Shinjuku Line operated by Toei also extends into Chiba Prefecture.)
+It also runs above-ground for 14 km from Minami-Sunamachi to Nishi-Funabashi, nearly half of the line and longer than any other railway line in the Tokyo subway network.

 The Tōzai Line features through services at both ends of the line.
 Trains run onto the JR East Chūō-Sōbu Line for Mitaka at the western (Nakano) end, and onto either the Chūō-Sōbu Line for Tsudanuma or the Tōyō Rapid Railway Line for Tōyō-Katsutadai at the eastern (Nishi-Funabashi) end.

 According to the Tokyo Metropolitan Bureau of Transportation in 2018, the Tokyo Metro Tōzai Line continues to be most crowded subway line in Tokyo, and the most crowded train line in all of Japan, with its peak running at 199% capacity between Kiba and Monzen-Nakachō stations.
-Women-only cars were introduced on the line for use during morning rush hour on November 20th, 2006.
+Women-only cars were introduced on the line for use during morning rush hour on November 20, 2006.

 During the COVID-19 pandemic, peak ridership dropped from a rate of 199% in 2019 to 123% in 2020.